AndreM07/AndreM07.github.io/README.md

 -I was accepted to the University of Illinois Chicago, where I am pursuing a degree in mechanical engineering.

+-An additional interest of mine is finance.
+Here is a short list of finance books I've read:

+-The Buy Side
+-Liar's Poker
+-Den of Thieves
+-A Short History of Financial Euphoria
+-Barbarians at the Gate
+-The Big Short
+-The Predator's Ball

 ---

 # **Engineering Projects**